ckuehnel/Omega2/README.md

 Some program samples for Onion's Omega2+

-The folder wunderground
+The folders contains code snippets from different projects:

+* Wunderground: Code snippets querying Wunderground network of weather stations
-The folder Openweathermap contains programs samples querying Openweathermap for weather information from their network and local sensors
+* Openweathermap: Code snippets querying Openweathermap for weather information from their network and local sensors

-In the folder Watertemperature there are code snippets for measuring water temperature by a waterproof DS18B20 sensor.
+* Water Temperature: Code snippets for measuring water temperature by a battery-powered waterproof DS18B20 sensor